kblz808/greenlight/note.md

 Authentication is about confirming who a user is, whereas authorization is about checking whether that user is permitted to do something

+==

+If no Authorization header was provided at all, then we will add the details for an anonymous user to the request context instead.

+we'll be storing the user detailsin the request context.

++ Every http.Request that our apprication processes has a `context.Context` embedded in it, which we can use to store key/varue pairs containing arbitrary data during the lifetime of the request.
+In this case we want to store a User struct containing the current user’s information

++ Any values stored in the request context have the type any.
+This means that after retrieving a value from the request context you need to assert it back to its original type before using it.